jonurce/ros2_event_camera/README.md

 | `_8_convert.py` | CNN → Akida SNN conversion |
 | `_9_test_snn.py` | Evaluate converted SNN on virtual IPv2 device |
 | `_10_deploy_pi_akida.py` | Attempted deployment on real AKD1000 (fails due to IPv1/IPv2 mismatch) |

+#### /AKIDA/2_custom_v1
+Working directory for creating a new model compatible with Akida IPv1 (work in progress after finishing project submission).

 ## Dependencies
 All dependencies can be found under `requirements.txt`, from which the core dependencies are: